 - Above all you can ascertain the mental and emotional state of your teenager and address it immediately and help prevent further damage.

 Remember depression is a primary reason for suicide.
 Such abuse can lead to depression and when not addressed can lead to suicide.
-Read our article How-to find out suicidal tendency in your teen? to know more.
+Read our article suicide to know more.